-The audit committee reviews and approves audit and permissible non-audit services performed by PricewaterhouseCoopers LLP, as well as the fees charged by PricewaterhouseCoopers LLP for such services.
-In accordance with Section 10A(i) of the Securities Exchange Act, before PricewaterhouseCoopers LLP is engaged to render audit or non-audit services, the engagement is approved by the audit committee.
-All of the services provided and fees charged by PricewaterhouseCoopers LLP in 2014 and 2013 were pre-approved by the audit committee.
+The audit committee reviews and approves audit and permissible non-audit services performed by Deloitte and PwC, as well as the fees charged by Deloitte and PwC for such services.
+In accordance with Section 10A(i) of the Securities Exchange Act, before Deloitte and PwC are engaged to render audit or non-audit services, the engagement is approved by the audit committee.
+All of the services provided and fees charged by Deloitte and PwC in 2015 and PwC in 2014 were pre-approved by the audit committee.

 Audit Fees.
-The aggregate fees billed by PricewaterhouseCoopers LLP for professional services for the audit of the annual financial statements of the Company and its consolidated subsidiaries, audit of effectiveness of internal control over financial reporting under Sarbanes-Oxley Section 404, audits of subsidiary financial statements, reviews of the financial statements included in the Company's quarterly reports on Form 10-Q, comfort letters, consents and review of documents filed with the SEC were \$3,037,550 for 2014 and \$2,680,321 for 2013.
+The aggregate fees billed by Deloitte for professional services for the audit of the annual financial statements of the Company and its consolidated subsidiaries, audit of effectiveness of internal control over financial reporting under Sarbanes-Oxley Section 404, audits of subsidiary financial statements, reviews of the financial statements included in the Company's quarterly reports on Form 10-Q, comfort letters, consents and review of documents filed with the SEC were \$2,949,196 for 2015.
+The aggregate fees billed by PwC for professional services for the audit of the annual financial statements of the Company and its consolidated subsidiaries, audit of effectiveness of internal control over financial reporting under Sarbanes-Oxley Section 404, audits of subsidiary financial statements, reviews of the financial statements included in the Company's quarterly reports on Form 10-Q, comfort letters, consents and review of documents filed with the SEC were \$965,000 for 2015 and \$3,037,550 for 2014.
+The Company believes that additional amounts may be billed for audit services rendered in 2015 but no invoice has been submitted for approval to either the Company or the Audit Committee as of the date of this proxy statement.

 Audit-Related Fees.
-No fees were billed by PricewaterhouseCoopers LLP for audit-related professional services in 2014 and 2013.
+No fees were billed by Deloitte and PwC for audit-related professional services in 2015 and 2014.

 Tax Fees.
-The aggregate fees billed by PricewaterhouseCoopers LLP for professional services for tax services were \$50,241 in 2014 and \$27,132 in 2013.
+No fees were billed by Deloitte and PwC for professional services for tax services in 2015.
+PwC billed \$50,241 for professional services for tax services in 2014.
 The services were primarily for federal and state tax advice.

 All Other Fees.
-The aggregate fees billed by PricewaterhouseCoopers LLP for other services were \$3,600 in 2014 and \$3,600 in 2013.
+The aggregate fees billed for other services by Deloitte were \$7,600 in 2015.
+The aggregate fees billed for other services by PwC were \$3,600 in 2015 and 2014, respectively.
 The amounts consisted of licensing of accounting research software.